raza23/pfwtfp-code-from-pseudocode-average-an-array-atl-web-042219-gap/README.md

 average_numbers(collection)
 ```

+Other users of your code appreciate having to do the least amount of work
+possible.
+When you can calculate information for them, do so.

 ### Step 5: Define the Procedure

-Our final step, which, dangerously, is where many coders leap to _first_ is
+The final step, which, dangerously, is where many coders leap to _first_, is
 the implementation.
 Let's take the pseudocode and put it inside of our method
 that's under progress.